Construction General Permit

 - Implement the storm water controls described in your SWPPP.

-- Receive a confirmation letter and project tracking number from DEC, assigning a unique permit number to your site.
+- Receive a confirmation letter and permit tracking number from DEC, assigning a unique permit number to your site.

 - Conduct and document inspections of the disturbed areas on site (a) at least every 14 days and within 24 hours of a storm event, or (b) at least every seven days.